danwing/metadata/draft-rw-flow-metadata.md

 ### Encoding

-When signaled in JSON, the bandwidth is encoded as namae "video-streaming-bandwidth" and the value is in kilobits per second.
+When signaled in JSON, the bandwidth is encoded as name "videoStreamingBandwidth" containing one object containing three
+names: "nominal" and "burstBandwidth" with their values in kilobits per second and one name "burstDuration" with its value in milliseconds.

+An example of the encoding is in {{examples-n2h}}.

+Binary encoding and map encoding is unnecessary because the network-to-host signaling is never associated with an individual packet.

 # Security Considerations